zlatamigas/SurveyPlatform/README.md

 ## Description
-Survey is an open platform where anyone can participate in surveys on various topics.
+SurveyPlatform is an open platform where anyone can participate in surveys on various topics.
 Registreted users can create and start their own surveys and collect statistics.

 The platform supports languages: English and Russian.